esalesky/visrep/README-visual-text.md

-# Introduction

-Fairseq for Visual Machine Translation
+# Fairseq for Machine Translation via Visual Text

 [[_TOC_]]

+## Files

+The code is implemented via the following files:

+* grid_scripts/train.sh
+* grid_scripts/train_wrapper.sh
+* fairseq/tasks/visual_text.py
+* fairseq/data/visual_text_dataset.py
+* fairseq/data/image_generator.py
+* fairseq/models/visual/visual_transformer.py
+  (Note: fairseq/models/visual_transformer.py is UNUSED)

+There are other files scattered about that are not used.

 ## Description
 In this work, we learn a visual representation of source tokens that when added to a token embedding improves the final target translation.
 The visual representation is learned from an image of the source token or sentence, that is generated using a font file and gaming engine.

 We investigate both aligned and unaligned visual representations.
 For the aligned model, we learn a 512-dimensional visual representation for each word image (dictionary entry) of a source sentence.
 For the unaligned model, we learn a 512-dimensional visual representation for each step width of a full-sentence image.